Welcome!

 Kids For Sale

-goat kidYear after year our goats do well in the show ring, earn production awards, and score highly on conformation.
+Year after year our goats do well in the show ring, earn production awards, and score highly on conformation.
 In addition to milking well and earning ribbons in the show ring, our goats are healthy, friendly, and well bred.
 Please take some time to look at our For Sale page.
 Healthy and beautiful right from the start!
 Reuel Dairy Goat Kids are a great way to improve your herd!
 Contact Sandy now to reserve your Reuel Kids.
 Sandy@ReuelDG.com

 Recent Happenings At Reuel Dairy Goats

-In about 2017 LeRoy ( my husband of 35 years ) was finally diagnosed with a neurological condition known as PSP (Progressive Supranuclear Palsy) It is a condition where the person slowly looses muscular control and eventually is unable to walk, sit up, and even cough and swallow.
+In about 2017 LeRoy ( my husband of 35 years ) was finally diagnosed with a neurological condition known as PSP (Progressive Supranuclear Palsy).
+It is a condition where the person slowly loses muscular control and eventually is unable to walk, sit up, and even cough and swallow.
 It is an awful condition.
 The progress of the disease was terrible to watch.
 LeRoy struggled hard for the last two years and a close friend moved in to help me care for him.
 In December of 2022 LeRoy died from aspiration pneumonia.
 His life struggle was finally over and he went on to rest and joy in the arms of his Savior and Lord.
 He is truly in a much better place.

-Following LeRoy's death, my friend LaNette continued to live here as my roommate and we made plans for travel and showing but, unfortunately, LaNette developed some health issues.
-She left this earth and returned to her Savior this fall.(2023) This week (Oct.
-2023) I will have knee replacement surgery but we will be getting the does bred.
-LeRoy's brother Darrel is the one who does the heavy lifting around here and he will be putting the does in with their respective bucks.
-This spring might be interesting as we greet our new babies.
-We are very happy with the kids we have so far from K-N-H Kiss King's David and I am looking forward to seeing more of them freshen.
+LeRoy’s brother Darrel is the one who does the heavy lifting around here and he will be putting the does in with their respective bucks.
+This spring will be interesting as we greet our new babies.
+We are very happy with the kids we have so far from K-N-H Kiss King’s David and the 2 year old milkers are really beautiful.

 So now our old barn is full of 15 tons of beautiful second cutting alfalfa.
-The buck barn has 5 tons of first cutting alfalfa and we are moving the ladies into their bucks.There is the distinct smell of fall in the air, and no doubt in the world that the ladies are ready to visit their "men".
-Please visit our "breeding page" and select a breeding that you would like a kid from.
-Even if you aren't planning on adding a Reuel kid to your barn, feel free to follow along on our kidding log adventures when the kids start to arrive.
+The buck barn has 5 tons of first cutting alfalfa and we will move the ladies in with their bucks starting in October.
+There is the distinct smell of fall in the air, and no doubt in the world that the ladies are ready to visit their “men”.
+Please visit our “breeding page” and select a breeding that you would like a kid from.
+Even if you aren’t planning on adding a Reuel kid to your barn, feel free to follow along on our kidding log adventures when the kids start to arrive.
 Our winter preparations are almost complete and the fall leaves are showering us with the golds, reds, and oranges of fall.
 The seasons continue their march as the year and life move on.
 Enjoy those you love and hold them close, you never know how long you will have.
 Life is an adventure!
 Live it with great joy!